 We also ordered gaeng khiao waan, which is green curry.
 May makes her own green curry paste from scratch.
 It was easily the best curry I’ve ever had, and the best dish of the night.
 May also makes her own red curry paste, and she told us she plans to start making her own yellow curry paste in the near future.

 Next, we had the phad metmamuanghimmaphan (yes, that is the actual name of the dish) which is May’s take on a cashew dish, and phad prik khing which is a spicy stir fry of green beans in chili and ginger, with your choice of meat.
 We devoured it all.

 We topped off our meal on a sweet note with fried bananas, which came covered in coconut flakes, drizzled in honey, and served with Thai coconut ice cream.
 We definitely didn’t need to eat dessert (because our bellies were full), but we couldn’t pass it up.

 Editor’s Note: There is a good chance you’ve heard about May before.
-She use to have a restaurant called May Restaurant and Lounge in Wallingford.
-That place is still around, but May is no longer an owner or chef there.
+She used to have a restaurant called May Restaurant and Lounge in Wallingford.
+It closed after 13 years in 2019.